-You’ll know when they are ready when they are a rich, dark black color!
+You’ll know when they are ready when they are a rich, dark black color.
 You should be able to easily pop them off the plant without force or pulling hard.

 Blackberries are ready to pick a few days after they turn from red to black.
-The longer you wait, the sweeter they will be!
+The longer you wait, the sweeter they will be.
 They don’t continue to ripen once picked so avoid picking any red berries.

 At the height of the season, you’ll likely be harvesting blackberries twice a week.
 Maybe even more depending on how many bushes you have!

 Do not rinse the berries once harvested.
 Instead, keep them refrigerated in a shallow container.
 A shallow dish is optimal rather than a big bowl because you don’t want the weight of the berries to squish or bruise the ones on the bottom.
-Rinse them with cool water before consuming.
+Rinse them with cool water right before consuming.

-They will be best if consumer within 3-4 days of harvesting.
+They will be best if consumed within 3-4 days of harvesting.
 If you know you will not be able to cook or eat them within that time, consider freezing them.
 You can freeze them for future uses like smoothies, jams, or pies.

 Warning Regarding Wild Blackberry Seeds